k8oi/xlx-wg-ambe-vpn/AMBE_Build.md

 1. Download the FTDI driver to the `/root` folder and untar.
 The following directions are a summary from the release/ReadMe.txt from the driver tar file.
     * `wget https://ftdichip.com/wp-content/uploads/2022/07/libftd2xx-arm-v8-1.4.27.tgz`
     * `tar -xvf libftd2xx-arm-v8-1.4.27.tgz`
-1. Peform the following steps as root:
+1. Install the FTDI Drivers - peform the following steps as root:
     * `cd /root/release/build`
     * `cp libftd2xx.* /usr/local/lib`
     * `chmod 0755 /usr/local/lib/libftd2xx.so.1.4.27`